SCHOLARSHIP RESOURCE LIST

 Dr. Alma S. Adams Scholarship

-The Dr. Alma S. Adams Scholarship for Outreach and Health Communications to reduce tobacco use among Priority Populations is offered through the American Legacy Foundation.
-Scholarship applications from high school, undergraduate, or graduate students – will be accepted starting January 1 through April 30.
+The Dr. Alma S. Adams Scholarship for Outreach and Health Communications to reduce tobacco use among Priority Populations is offered through the American Legacy Foundation for high school, undergraduate, or graduate students.

 ¡Adelante!
 U.S. Education Leadership Fund